 Link your Identity Provider - Azure Active Directory

-Learn how to integrate your company's Azure Active Directory for federated login access into Stax
+Learn how to integrate your company's Azure Active Directory for federated login access into Stax.

 Stax integrates with your corporate identity using SAML.
 This allows you to bring your own identities and identity management controls to the Stax platform.
 Azure Active Directory is Microsoft's cloud-hosted identity solution.
-It supports integration with applications as a SAML identity provider (IdP) and is available for use by most organisations with a Microsoft 365/Office 365 tenancy.
+It supports integration with applications as a SAML identity provider (IdP) and is available for use by most organizations with a Microsoft 365/Office 365 tenancy.

 Before You Begin

 - Estimated time to complete: 1 hour

 - You need to be a member of the Global Admins role in Azure AD, or be delegated equivalent access to Enterprise Applications by an administrator

 First, you'll need to determine some URIs.
 If you're not sure how to get these, simply raise a case in the Stax Console and we'll help you out.

 Your <customer-alias> is the same as you enter at the Stax Console login page shown here.
 Below, it is mega-corp.